LachlanNXT/CarND-Advanced-Lane-Lines/writeup.md

 **Advanced Lane Finding Project**

+NOTE: code and some of this writeup updated to reflect review comments.

 The goals / steps of this project are the following:

 * Compute the camera calibration matrix and distortion coefficients given a set of chessboard images.